-Available for Observe and Ask with the
+Available for Recordings and Heatmaps with Observe

-,
+, Observe

-or
+, or Ask

 Events are changes or actions on your site such as clicks, scrolls, and typing.
-These events can be used with Hotjar to trigger session capture, make Feedback widgets or Surveys appear, or to filter your collected data to find even more insights.
+These events can be used with Hotjar to trigger session capture, make Surveys appear, or to filter your collected data to find even more insights.
 This article will look at what’s involved in setting up events with Hotjar using our Events API.

 For an overview of Events and how to use them, see our article on What are Events?